mbampi/StatisticsAndProbability/README.md

 # StatisticsAndProbability

-Some statistics and probabilty functions
+Some statistics and probability functions

 including: